JvanKatwijk/qt-dab/README.md

 gridcolor=red
 ```

-The Qt-DAB program now searches - if available - for tii (transmitter
-identification information) data.
-If tii data is available,
+The Qt-DAB program now searches - if available - for tii (transmitter identification information) data.
-the small label at the bottom of the Technical Data widget will color
+If tii data is available, the small label at the bottom of the Technical Data widget will color
 green, and the main ID if the transmitters is shown.
-Also the list
-of geographical positions of the transmitters of the FSN is printed
-on the terminal.
-If the identification of the transmitter received can be
-decoded, it will be shown at the bottom line of the Technical Data Widget.
+Also the list of geographical positions of the transmitters of the FSN is printed on the terminal.
+If the identification of the transmitter received can be decoded, it will be shown at the bottom line of the Technical Data Widget.

-The periodicity of the search can be set by adding a line to the .qt-dab.ini
+The periodicity of the search for the data defining the position of the transmitter received can be set by adding a line to the .qt-dab.ini file
-file

 ```
 tii_delay=xxx
 ```

 where xxx is the number of seconds.
-Default the delay is 20 seconds.
+Default of the delay is 20 seconds.

 --------------------------------------------------------------------------------
 A note on intermittent sound